Local government reorganisation

 Local government reorganisation refers to the creation of unitary authorities in place of district, borough and county councils.

+The White Paper also asked two-tier authorities to reorganise into a single-tier of local government.
+In our area this means Horsham District Council and West Sussex County Council would cease to exist and a new council – called a Unitary Authority - covering all their main services would take their place.
 The Government has said the new council must provide new services to a minimum of 500,000 residents.
-This means the new Unitary Authority would cover at least four or five current district council areas.
+This means the new Unitary Authority would cover several current district council areas at least.
 Which areas these would be isn’t yet decided.
 It is likely this new Unitary Authority council would be elected in May 2027 and start on 1 April 2028.

 Latest news